globaldev/standards/languages/css.md

 #### Colours

-* Hex code colours should always use all six characters throughout.
-No shorthand
 * Each element of RGB/A or HSL/A should be separated with a comma and space, with no preceding or trailing white space
 * Alpha values should be in decimal format, relative to 1.0, not in percentages